Change is the law of life. And those who look only to the past or present are certain to miss the future. – John F. Kennedy

 An Overall Quote Score for a Quote

 Many of the different scores mentioned in the patent might be combined into an overall quote score.
 This could include the source page score, the relevance score, the recency score, the frequency score, and/or another score associated with the quote.
-The patent tells us that these scores could be combined in a number of different ways.
+The patent tells us that these scores could be combined in several different ways.

 Grouping Quotes into Sets